 Accounts receivable - Accounts receivable are carried at their original amount, less an estimate made for doubtful accounts based on a review of all outstanding amounts on an annual basis.
 Management determines the allowance for doubtful accounts by identifying troubled accounts and by using historical experience applied to an aging of accounts.
 Accounts receivable are written off to the allowance when considered uncollectible.
-No allowance was deemed necessary at December 31, 2016 and 2015.
+No allowance was deemed necessary at December 31, 2017 and 2016.
 Recoveries of receivables previously written off are recorded when received.

 Pledges receivable - Unconditional promises to give are included in the accompanying consolidated financial statements as pledges receivable and donation revenue.
 Promises to give are written off to the allowance when considered uncollectible.
-No allowance was deemed necessary at December 31, 2016 and 2015.
+No allowance was deemed necessary at December 31, 2017 and 2016.

-Inventories - Inventories are stated at the lower of cost (determined on the average cost basis) or market.
+Inventories - Inventories are stated at the lower of cost (determined on the average cost basis) or net realizable value.
 Finished goods and work-in-process inventory includes labor and manufacturing overhead.